ploomber/ploomber/README.rst

 Coding an entire analysis pipeline in a single notebook file allows you to develop your code interactively, but it creates an unmaintainable monolith that easily breaks.
-Ploomber allows you to modularize your analysis in smaller tasks without losing the power of notebook interactivity.
+Ploomber allows you to modularize your analysis in smaller tasks without losing the power of an interactive notebook.

 Imagine you have a pipeline that gets (``get.ipynb``), cleans (``clean.ipynb``) and plots (``plot.ipynb``) data.
 All you  have to do to turn this into a data